Auto Train Schedule

 Check the official Amtrak Auto Train page for the most up-to-date vehicle information.

-First-time Rider Tips!
+First-Time Rider Tips!

 You must be early!
 There is a firm cut-off when loading cars on this train, and if you are not in line, you may get turned away.
 Also, check to make sure your vehicle meets the requirements.